sumn2u/learn-javascript/en/browser-object-model-bom/location.md

 # Location

-`Location` object is used to retrieve the current location (URL) of the document and provides different methods to manipulate document location.
+The `location` object is used to retrieve the current location (URL) of the document and provides different methods to manipulate document location.
 One can access the current location by

 ```javascript
 window.location